-With her sweet, naïve little characters and soft colour schemes, Natalie Kilany creates gentle worlds that children and adults alike can escape to for fun and adventure.
+With her sweet, naïve little characters and soft color schemes, Natalie Kilany creates gentle worlds that children and adults alike can escape to for fun and adventure.
 Her style is ideal for everything from children’s picture books to advertising and editorial.

 Half-Egyptian and half-Indian, Natalie lives in the Wiltshire town of Marlborough in a Grade II listed cottage, which is surrounded by her rose garden.
 Her influences include old Disney flicks, Roald Dahl, Quentin Blake, The Moomins and Joan de Bethel sculpted cats.